ruby/www.ruby-lang.org/en/news/_posts/2004-06-15-wwwftp-service-restart.md

 lang: en
 ---

 We have finished the validation on WWW/FTP contents, so we restarted WWW/FTP services.

-[Read more…](/en/news/2004/06/15/wwwftp-service-restart/a/)
+Details of the validation will be reported.

+For a while, the services are subject to pause for maintenance.

+ruby-lang.org administrators' group